Akashi, Hyōgo: Government

 Akashi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 30 members.
 Akashi contributes four members to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is part of Hyōgo 9th district of the lower house of the Diet of Japan.
-Akashi is governed by Mayor Fusaho Izumi, an independent.

 Economy

 Akashi is located within the Hanshin Industrial Area and Harima Seaside Industrial Area and has succeeded in attracting many companies to its Futami Seaside Industrial Park. the city has long been noted for aviation-related instrumentation manufacturers and electronic component manufacturers.
 Yamato Scale, a leading global manufacturer of commercial weighing and packaging equipment, is headquartered in the city.
 Due to its transportation connections and location, numerous bedroom communities have developed for commuters to Kobe and Osaka, which is estimated to exceed 30% of the working population.
 The city has also been noted since the Edo Period for its production of sake.